 A binational, multidisciplinary study of Chinese benzene-exposed workers and unexposed workers from more than 700 factories in 12 cities

 A study of 25,460 workers employed at eight facilities in the U.S. that produce or use acrylonitrile

 A multi-center, international case-control study of lymphoma in Eastern Asia studying the occupational, environmental, and genetic contributions to lymphoid neoplasia.

-A prospective cohort study of commercial pesticide applicators, farmers and farmers' spouses in Iowa and North Carolina conducted in collaboration among the National Cancer Institute, the National Institute of Environmental Health Sciences, the U.S. Environmental Protection Agency and the National Institute for Occupational Safety and Health.
+The Agricultural Health Study (AHS) is prospective cohort of commercial pesticide applicators and their spouses in Iowa and North Carolina.
+AHS is conducted in collaboration among the National Cancer Institute, the National Institute of Environmental Health Sciences, the U.S. Environmental Protection Agency and the National Institute for Occupational Safety and Health.